robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 file upload, file delete, file rename.
 Slow and chaotic sequence of FTP commands.
 Many unneeded re-login attempts.

-**Conclusion**: All dedicated ftp clients except Windows ftp work fine, and most of the file managers too.
-Windows ftp should work if active mode is implemented.
+**Conclusion**: All dedicated ftp clients work fine, and most of the file managers too.

 ## Trouble shooting
 The only trouble observed so far was clients not releasing the connections.
 You may tell